tanelam/Twitch-Project-/README.md

 ## References

-Here are the places where I referenced to support my solutions.
+Here are the places where I looked and referenced to support my solutions.

 - [SQLite Tutorial](http://www.sqlitetutorial.net/)